 |Date Opened||1/8/2021 3:30:00 PM|

-THE REQUIREMENTS: Any combination of education and experience which would provide the required knowledge and abilities is qualifying.
+THE REQUIREMENTS: Any combination of training and experience, which would demonstrate possession of the required knowledge and abilities, is qualifying.
 A typical way to obtain these would be:

 HOLIDAYS - 13 paid holidays per year.

 BEREAVEMENT LEAVE - 3 days paid in California, 5 days paid out-of-state.

 MEDICAL PLAN - The County contracts with CalPERS for a variety of medical plans.
 For most plans, County contributions pay a majority of the premiums for employees and eligible dependents.